-I go boots on the ground for top investment opportunities...
+And I go boots on the ground for top investment opportunities...

-In other words, I do all the work, and put the opportunities on a silver platter for you.
+In other words, I do all the work, and I put the opportunities on a silver platter for you.

-Multi-millionaire investor Alexander Green, a former portfolio manager for a multi-billion-dollar Wall Street bank, said,
+Multimillionaire investor Alexander Green, a former portfolio manager for a multibillion-dollar Wall Street bank, said...

 “Investors should seek out the best investment opportunities wherever they reside.
 And I know no one is more capable of uncovering them than Karim Rahemtulla.
-He has been there on the ground many times - in Europe, Asia, Latin America and the Pacific Rim—researching and analyzing hundreds of stocks and bonds, and recommending to his readers with extraordinary success.”
+He has been there on the ground many times – in Europe, Asia, Latin America and the Pacific Rim – researching and analyzing hundreds of stocks and bonds, and recommending to his readers with extraordinary success.”
 Look, I spend over $30,000 EVERY year on expensive software to get the best intel available...
-And I do all of that so that I can wake up every morning knowing the best places to find the opportunities that most investors flat out don’t see.
-Just like my #1 play that I believe all investors should put their money in to as this monumental shift to American-Made Chips happens.
+So that I can wake up every morning knowing the best places to find the opportunities that most investors flat-out don’t see.
+Just like my #1 play that I believe all investors should put their money in to during this monumental shift to American-made chips.

-As a reader of Trade Of The Day Plus you’re going to get all of this...
-AND the two free reports that I’m including...
+As a reader of Trade of the Day Plus, you’re going to get all of this...
+AND the three free reports that I’m including...

-Defeating China: The #1 U.S. Stock To Soar From 2NM Chips
+“Defeating China: The #1 U.S. Stock to Soar From 2-Nanometer Chips”...

-And Chip Domination Profits: The Top-5 Semiconductor Stocks to Soar
+“Chip Domination Profits: My Top 6 Semiconductor Plays”...

+And “In Case of Emergency Break Glass: The Official China Invasion Contingency Plan.”

 But that’s still not everything you’re going to get when you join today!
 I’m also going to send you:

-Special Bonus #3: How To Execute The Win-Both-Ways Trade
+Special Bonus #3: How to Execute the Win-Both-Ways Trade